mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/legal/version-policy/index.md

 ### Technical preview

-Technical Preview, or Tech Preview, is similar to Experimental status, but with the following differences:

-- Tech Previews can be used in Production Environments.
-- The licensing is subject to change in future versions.
+We provide Technical Preview, or Tech Preview, features to showcase capabilities that might be added to future versions of the product.
+As they are not yet production-ready, the support terms are the same as defined for experimental features.
+Technical Preview features are not guaranteed to move forward, so could be removed from future versions of the product.```

 ## Support for KUDO - Cassandra, Kafka & Spark